Harshitrajpurohit/Suicide-Data-Dashboard/README.md

 Join us in exploring global suicide trends and raising awareness about mental health issues.
 Together, we can make a difference in suicide prevention and mental health advocacy worldwide.

 ## **About the Author:**
 Harshit Rajpurohit is a student passionate about data analysis and visualization, dedicated to leveraging data for social impact and advocacy.
-Connect with Harshit on LinkedIn [https://www.linkedin.com/in/harshit-rajpurohit/].
+Connect with Harshit on [LinkedIn](https://www.linkedin.com/in/harshit-rajpurohit/).

 ## **Dashboard Preview**